Support the Abortion Care and Training Fund. Give Now

 On May 16 — one month after Cox was admitted to Willamette Valley — he was discharged from OHSU.
 As he left, he reflected on the life-saving experience.

 “Jac and I wanted to grab everybody’s name on the way out so we could send them cards and pictures,” Cox said.
-“They saved my life, but they made that month in the hospital such as enjoyable experience.
+“They saved my life, but they made that month in the hospital such an enjoyable experience.
 It was incredible, despite being sick and stuck in a hospital room.
 The entire staff — the doctors, the nurses, the techs — they were so upbeat and positive.
 It just felt like they really loved their job.”

 No place like Oregon, no place like OHSU